dyed-eye/talking_emae_bot/README.md

 # The Talking Emae bot for Telegram
 @@ test project to explore possibilities using DialogFlow in Python @@

-+ creation stage: have just began
++ creation stage: tired of unsuccesses :(
 + plans: telling weather and jokes ;)

 ---